DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 ## Skip Tests

-TestCafe allows you to specify that a particular test or fixture should be skipped when running tests.
+TestCafe allows you to specify a test or a fixture to skip when tests run.
 Use the [fixture.skip](../../reference/test-api/fixture/skip.md) and [test.skip](../../reference/test-api/test/skip.md) methods for this.

 ```js
 fixture.skip `Fixture 1`; // All tests in this fixture are skipped